northeastern-rc/rc-public-documentation/docs/source/best-practices/homequota.md

 ### Singularity

-If you have pulled any containers to the HPC using Singularity, you can clean your container cache in your `/home/<username>` directory by running the following command from a compute node:
+If you have pulled any containers to the HPC using {term}`Singularity`, you can clean your container cache in your `/home/<username>` directory by running the following command from a compute node:

 :::{code-block} bash
 module load singularity/3.5.3
 singularity cache clean all
 :::

-To avoid your `~/.singularity` directory filling up, you can set a temporary directory for when you pull containers to store the cache in that location; an example of this procedure (where `<project>` is your PI's `/work` directory) is the following:
+To avoid your `~/.singularity` directory filling up, you can set a temporary directory for when you pull a {term}`container` to store the cache in that location; an example of this procedure (where `<project>` is your PI's `/work` directory) is the following:

 :::{code-block} bash
 mkdir /work/<project>/singularity_tmp
 export SINGULARITY_TMPDIR=/work/<project>/singularity_tmp
 :::

-Then, pull the container using singularity as usual.
+Then, pull the container using Singularity as usual.

 ### Cache